 Any tickets that have been returned to the box office are sold at face value to the cancellation line.
 The line for standing room and cancellation tickets forms at the theatre every day.
 We cannot recommend the best time to arrive as every day is different.

 Parents please be advised that THE BOOK OF MORMON contains explicit language.
-We invite each family to choose what is suitable, however all guests must be at least ages 4 and up to attend the show.↑ back to the top
+We invite each family to choose what is suitable, however all guests must be at least 4 years of age to attend the show.↑ back to the top

 At the theatre